-We always discussed the books over snacks- this was a HUGE motivator!
-Students would ONLY get their snack if they finished the assigned reading for the literature circle ;).
-I am sneaky.
+We always discussed the books over snacks-this was a HUGE motivator!
+Students would ONLY get their snack if they finished the assigned reading for the literature circle.
+I am sneaky like that. 😉

 Then, students would discuss what they noticed as they snacked.
-Some years my kids had a stack of post its and their books.
-They marked them in areas they wanted to discuss and made notes on the post it.
+Some years my kids had a stack of post-its in their books.
+They marked them in areas they wanted to discuss and made notes on the post-it.
 Other years, the students needed more guidance so I provided a sheet

-This is a simple half sheet for student to record their thinking. you can run of as many sheets as needed and create a booklet!
+This is a simple half sheet for students to record their thinking.
+You can run off as many sheets as needed and create a booklet!
 A cover is included.
 Get your free copy here!

 Students met and discussed the pages.
 I will give one hint- you need to carefully balance how often students meet.
 If they meet too often, they may lose interest in the book because the book will take forever to read.
 If they don’t meet often enough, then they read SO MUCH it may be hard to keep events and thoughts straight!

-Generally, we made a big deal of the reader’s theater.
+Generally, we made a big deal of the Reader’s Theater.
 We invited parents and younger grade levels.
-We even performed it in the library to accompany a larger crowd!
+We even performed it in the library to accommodate a larger crowd!
 One year we painted “backdrops” on butcher paper.
 I made copies of illustrations from the picture books on an overhead.
 Students traced the picture.
 Then, we just used tempera paint and painted the pictures.

-These our our “backgrounds” for How I Became a Pirate by Shannon.
+These are our “backgrounds” for How I Became a Pirate by Shannon.